Brenw10/speaker-to-text/README.md

  - [ ] MacOS
  - [ ] Linux

 This project is built to capture the speaker device and then print the text in English.
-This is pretty much similar to the speech to text, however, this does not use the microphone, instead it hears the speaker.
+This is pretty much similar to the speech-to-text, however, this does not use the microphone, instead this captures the speaker output.